Winter Weather & Your Roof: What you need to know (And what you can do about it)

 How to reduce your risk:

-Professional roof evaluation if ice buildup is recurring
+Schedule a professional roof evaluation if ice buildup is recurring.

 Icicles - Pretty, But Dangerous

-Those icicles hanging off your roof might look cool, but they often signal trouble, in the form of uneven roof temperatures and indicate potential roof ventilation issues.
-They form for the same reasons ice dams do and can damage gutters - or worse, fall on someone walking below!
+Those icicles hanging off your roof might look cool, but they often signal trouble.
+They indicate uneven roof temperatures and potential roof ventilation issues.
+Icicles form for the same reasons ice dams do and can damage gutters—or worse, fall on someone walking below!

 Tips to prevent them:

-If you see icicles forming, remove them (especially heavy icicles may warrant professional removal)
+If you see icicles forming, remove them.
+Heavy icicles may warrant professional removal.

 Cold Weather Can Worsen Existing Roof Damage